ballerina-platform/ballerina-lang/docs/style_guide/definitions.md

 # Top Level definitions

-* No indentation applied for the top level constructs.
+* Do not apply indentation for the top-level constructs.

+  Example,
   ```ballerina
   import ballerina/http;